Automated Roof Sprinkler Systems

 How much water does an exterior sprinkler system use?

-Flow rates range from 50 to 200+ GPM depending on the number of zones activated.
+Water consumption depends on the size of your property and the number of zones in your system.
 Systems include automatic water source switchover between municipal supply, wells, tanks, or pools to maintain pressure and supply.

 Can an exterior sprinkler system help with homeowners insurance?